ufal/npfl129/exam/questions.md

 1. Write down the steps of a statistical hypothesis test, including a definition of a p-value.
 [10]

-1. Explain the differences between a one-sample test, two-sample test, and a paired test.
+1. Explain the differences between a one-sample test, a two-sample test, and a paired test.
 [10]

-1. When considering multiple comparison problem, define the family-wise error rate, and prove the Bonferroni correction, which allows limiting the family-wise error rate by a given $\alpha$.
+1. When considering the multiple comparison problem, define the family-wise error rate and prove the Bonferroni correction, which allows limiting the family-wise error rate by a given $\alpha$.
 [10]

 1. For a trained model and a given test set with $N$ examples and metric $E$, write how to estimate 95\% confidence intervals using bootstrap resampling.
 [10]